finmercilyn/Notepadd/README.md

 - Open the **dist** folder.
 - Double-click the 'Notepadd.exe' file to run the app.
-- Or use zipped file on releases.
+- Or, use zipped file on releases.

 Or, if you want to run with python, do it.